jflamy/owlcms4/docs/index.md

 ## Downloads and Setup

 Several installation options are possible.
 Stand-alone installations run on a laptop and do not require an internet access for running the competition.
 Cloud installation requires a good connection during the competition, but only browsers are used at the competition site.
-For more details and diagrams, see the [Installation Overview](Installation Overview) and [Equipment Setup](EquipmentSetup) pages.
+For a comparison of options and diagrams, see the [Installation Overview](InstallationOverview) and [Equipment Setup](EquipmentSetup) pages.

   * [Windows Stand-alone Installation](LocalWindowsSetup)
   * [Linux or Mac Stand-alone Installation](LocalLinuxMacSetup)